 The I’m A Celebrity 2020 line-up is getting smaller by the day as we get closer to the end of what’s been a brilliant series.

-Twelve contestants made the new I’m A Celebrity filming location their home, but now only six remain.
+Twelve contestants made the new I’m A Celebrity filming location their home, but now only three remain.

-Last night, Russell Watson and Jessica Plummer were the unfortunate two who left I’m A Celebrity, with their hopes of becoming the first King or Queen of the castle dashed.
+Last night, Shane Richie was the unfortunate campmate who left I’m A Celebrity, with his hopes of becoming the first King of the castle dashed.